Arctic Circle & Northern Lights from Fairbanks: Dalton Highway Winter Tour

 What to bring

-• Warm, layered winter clothing (non-cotton base layers; wool or synthetic mid-layers are best)
+• Warm, layered winter clothing (avoid cotton; wool or synthetic base layers work best)

-• Insulated winter boots or sturdy hiking boots with warm socks
+• Insulated winter boots or sturdy insulated hiking shoes/boots with warm socks (wool or synthetic socks strongly recommended - avoid cotton)

-• Hat, gloves/mittens, and a scarf or neck gaiter (consider bringing a spare pair of gloves)
+• Hat, gloves or mittens, and a scarf or neck gaiter to protect nose (bringing a spare pair of gloves is a good idea)